 Since the release of version 2.0.1 the segmentation of the T1 image is obtained by standard SPM routines, thus the VBM toolbox is no longer required.

 A disadvantage of this unsupervised algorithm is the choice of the initial threshold.
 Different kappa-values yield different segmentation results.
 However, in order to make the process of finding the optimal threshold as easy as possible we implemented a routine that can be used if reference segmentations for a few images are available.
 Otherwise, visual inspection of the segmentations for a set of kappa-values should be sufficent as well.

-As an alternative to the LGA the toolbox provides a further lesion segmentation algorithm, the lesion prediction algorithm (LPA).
+As an alternative to the LGA the toolbox provides a further lesion segmentation algorithm, the lesion prediction algorithm (LPA, Schmidt, 2017, Chapter 6.1).
 Its advantages over the LGA is that (a) it only requires a FLAIR image and (b) no parameters need to be set by the user.
-The method behind this algorithm can be found in Section 6.1 here.
 The LPA is usually faster and in general more sensitive than the LGA, so give it a try!